KaliedaRik/sc-screen-recorder/README.md

 + Record their report in their preferred dimensions and resolutions: landscape (16:9); square (1:1); portrait (9:16).
 + Once the recording is done, the video downloads to the user's local device for further processing (if required) and sharing.

 This code is supplied as a Minimum Viable Product.
-It has not been built for the generation of proffessional-grade video assets.
+It has not been built for the generation of professional-grade video assets.
 You have been warned!

 ## Instructions
 TODO: write up a simple guide